teddyhn/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework for Node similar to how React is for the front-end.
+Express can handle server-side routing.

 - [ ] Describe Middleware?

+Middleware is an array of functions that are executed in the order in which they are written in the server code.

 - [ ] Describe a Resource?

+Anything that is accessed or managed by an API.

 - [ ] What can the API return to help clients know if a request was successful?

+A HTTP 200 status code.

 - [ ] How can we partition our application into sub-applications?

+By using Exprses Routers.

 ## Project Setup